perrito666/chat2world/README.md

 ### Microblogging Support

 * Mastodon support is there, you can post to mastodon from telegram Text and Images including Alt-text
+* Bluesky support is there, you can post to bluesky from telegram Text and Images including Alt-text, long posts will be split in 300 chars chunks without breaking words (if you try the clever longer than 300 chars word it will just beak)

 ## Future